Campus-Molndal-CLOH24/FirstTurnIn_NiklasH/CLO24_FirstTurnInNiklasH/Documentation.md

 Possible problem: How do we handle multiple copies of the same CD? (add "quantity" to the CD class?)

 ## Classes and class-diagram:
-Initial plan is to try to use the PlantUML extention in VS Code.
+- Initial plan is to try to use the PlantUML extention in VS Code.
 Write the program in Visual Studio 2022, open the project folder in VS Code and then try to automaticly create the class diagram (and save as UML) via VSCode.
+- Updated / Added:
+- See attachments #1 and #2 at the end of this document

 ## Concept / basic program layout:
 a) Feature: A main menu where we have the following: